Bodera/learnPath_Rust/Rust-lang-docs/README.md

 }
 ```

 The second line now has `use rand::Rng`, `Rng` trait defines methods that random number generators implement, and this trait must be in scope for us to use those methods.
-Trits are a language feature that tells the Rust compiler about functionality a type must provide, but we will study this more in the future.
+Often used to define shared behavior in an abstract way, *traits* are a language feature that tells the Rust compiler about functionality a type must provide, but we will study this more in the future, each `crate` has a particular documentation that instructions how to use it.

 The `rand::thread_rng` function will give us the particular random number generator that we’re going to use: one that is local to the current thread of execution and seeded by the operating system.
 Then we call the `gen_range method` on the random number generator.
 This method is defined by the `Rng` trait that we brought into scope with the `use rand::Rng` statement.
 The `gen_range` method takes two numbers as arguments and generates a random number between them.
 It’s inclusive on the lower bound but exclusive on the upper bound, so we need to specify 1 and 200 to request a number between 1 and 199.